google/cadvisor/docs/development/build.md

 * `libimpctl-devel` must be installed on build system.
 * `libimpctl` must be installed on all systems where cAdvisor is running.

 Detailed information about building `libipmctl` can be found in the project's [README](https://github.com/intel/ipmctl#build).
 Make sure to use the most up to date released version.
+Functionality that relies on `libipmctl` was tested against version 02.00.00.3719 of the library.

 To enable `libimpctl` support `GO_FLAGS` variable must be set:

 ```
 $GOPATH/src/github.com/google/cadvisor $ GO_FLAGS="-tags=libipmctl,netgo" make build
 ```

 ## Running Built Binary